English

 🌌Snapshot, not Prophecy

 A personality test is a snapshot of how your brain is currently calibrated.
 It is not a prophecy of who you must be tomorrow.
-If your label becomes a excuse for not growing, you've turned a tool into a cage.
+If your label becomes an excuse for not growing, you've turned a tool into a cage.

 The Practice: Take your latest result (go to Youniverse if you need a fresh one) and write down three behaviors it doesn't explain.
 Those are your escape hatches.

-3. You're Not "Too Sensitive"
+4. You're Not "Too Sensitive"

 Subtitle: Reclaiming sensitivity as a skill, not a flaw.